Open enrollment 2020: Make the most of next year's benefits right now

 Your 401(k), 403(b), or other employer-sponsored retirement plans

 The IRS has increased the contribution limits for self-directed retirement plans—like 401(k) and 503(b) plans—for the last several years.
 Look at your current contribution levels.
-Since the IRS has bumped contribution limits by $1,500 since 2014, if you haven’t made adjustments in recent years, you may not be getting the most out of your plan.
-If the IRS makes another increase—they’ve typically made those announcements in October or November—take that into account, too.
+Since the IRS has bumped contribution limits by $2,000 since 2014, if you haven’t made adjustments in recent years, you may not be getting the most out of your plan.
+The limit for many of these employer-sponsored plans in 2020 is $19,500.

 One of the biggest IRS changes of the last decade was the tax law that went into effect in 2018.
 As part of the change, the IRS adjusted how it calculates tax withdrawals.
 This left many Americans with a little more money in each paycheck.
 If you’re one of them, consider contributing more toward your employer-sponsored retirement plan.
 That extra money will go in before taxes, so it might even help reduce your tax bill.